theyosh/TerrariumPI/docs/_tabs/install.md

       ENABLE_CO2_SENSORS: "true"
       AUTO_REBOOT: "true"
 ```
+The only real setting is the `TZ` value.
+Make sure it is set to your local/home time zone.
+[A valid list can be found here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

+We run the container with **[privileged](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities)** enabled.
+This is less secure, but needed in order to be able to handle all the hardware that is connected to the Raspberry PI.

 then you can run `docker-compose up -d` to start the docker image.
 It could be that it needs a reboot.
 After that, you should be able to access TerrariumPI on the url `http://[raspberrypi]:8090`.
 [Continue with the setup]({% link _tabs/setup.md %})